-85% of US water is hard water so you’re likely living in a neighborhood that receives hard water.
+85% of US water is hard water, so you’re likely living in a neighborhood that receives hard water.
 Though you can drink this water, the excess of minerals can make it taste and smell unpleasant.
-Your body may also get more minerals than it should, which leads to health conditions.
-Apart from that, several other issues can occur because of hard water, such as damaging your water heater.
-Therefore, it becomes vital to solve this issue to live a healthy life and keep your water heater in good condition.
+Your body may also receive more minerals than it should, leading to unwanted health conditions.
+Plus, several other issues can occur because of hard water, such as water heater damage and on-deman water heater failure.
+Therefore, solving this issue is vital to living a healthy life and keeping your water heater in good condition.

 Wondering how water hardness impacts water heaters?
 What steps can you take to solve this problem?
 In this guide, we will go over all of the questions you might have.

 Hard water usually refers to water that contains a lot of magnesium and calcium.
 The water develops this property by passing through different rocks before reaching the ground.